Saumlaki

 Saumlaki is a town in Tanimbar Islands Regency, Indonesia.
 It is the seat of Tanimbar Islands Regency, as well as the biggest town in the island of Yamdena.
 Previously a small village, it has grown to a relatively sizeable town due to its political status as a regency seat.
 Most of the regency's infrastructure is concentrated in Saumlaki.
 The administrative location of the town is in the kelurahan (urban village) of Saumlaki, inside South Tanimbar District.
 The urban settlement extends outside of the administrative boundaries to surrounding communities such as the villages of Olilit and Sifnana.

 Geography

 The urban area of the town of Saumlaki extends beyond its legal administrative boundary.
 However, the urban population is concentrated in the kelurahan of Saumlaki, which is the town proper.
 The town extends outside of the proper kelurahan to the neighbouring kelurahan of Saumlaki Utara (North Sumlaki) and the rural desa of Olilit and Sifnana, with which it shares a peninsula in the east of Tanimbar Selatan District.
 The soil formation in the town consists of limestone formed from dead corals as well as relatively young sediments.

 The town has an average annual rainfall of 1,752 mm with the highest amount of rainfall in January and the lowest in August.
 Between April and September, the wind comes from Australia, and is generally drier and causes less rainfall than usual.
-The average temperature of the town is between 25 and 28 degrees Celsius, with December being the hottest month.
+The average temperature of the town is between 25 and 28 C, with December being the hottest month.